discordutilitybot/utilitybot/.github/README.md

 You can also create an issue on GitHub to request a feature.
 If necessary, explain the feature with screenshots.

 ## Donating
 This project is an open source project and we currently need funds for hardware/hosting.
-Every donation will be spent on improving UtilityBot to develoop a better user experience.
+Every donation will be spent on improving Utility Bot to develop a better user experience.
 You can find several ways to donate below.

  - [Patreon](https://www.patreon.com)